Handy tips for teachers planning a school excursion to Sydney Tower Eye - Sydney's Highest Classroom!

 Bus – There are many coach parking zones in the Sydney CBD.
 The closest are on Castlereagh Street and Market Street.

-Train - If you are traveling with your students by train, the closest train stations are either Town Hall or Martin Place, both a short 10 minute walk to the Sydney Tower Eye
+Train - If you are travelling with your students by train, the closest train stations are either Town Hall or Martin Place, both a short 10 minute walk to the Sydney Tower Eye

 Car – Sydney Tower Eye offers all guests’ cheap parking deals close to the city.
 Just remember to validate your parking ticket at the front desk before you leave.